PyDrocsid/documentation/docs/pubsub.md

 # PubSub Channels

 ## `send_to_changelog`
-Use this PubSub channel to send a message into the changelog channel of a server.
+Use this PubSub channel to send a message to a server's changelog channel.

 ```python
 async def send_to_changelog(guild: Guild, message: Union[str, Embed]) -> []